Yo, dude. I'm Blackie.

 Dad

-also serves on the Board of Directors of the local ambulance group, the
+also served on the Board of Directors of the local ambulance group, the

 Coast Life Support District (CLSD).
-Because we live in an
+Because we lived in an

-"unincorporated" part of Mendocino County, CA, there is no local
+"unincorporated" part of Mendocino County, CA, there was no local

 government.
-And because the District is funded by tax money, Dad says
+And because CLSD is funded by tax money, Dad said

-that the CLSD is the closest thing to a government that we have.
+that the CLSD is the closest thing to a government that they have.

-As a board member, he is even an elected official.
+As a board member, he was even an elected official.
 After

-over 30 years of railing against the government, now Dad admits that he IS the
+over 30 years of railing against the government, now Dad admits that he WAS the

 government.